apivideo/api.video-api-client-generator/templates/documentation/sdks/nocode/contentful.md

 ---
-title: "Contentful"
+title: Contentful
-metadata:
-  title: "Contentful • Plugins • api.video Documentation"
+meta:
-  description: "The official plugin to facilitate the upload, hosting, and sharing of your videos in your Contentful applications."
+  description: The official plugin to facilitate the upload, hosting, and sharing of your videos in your Contentful applications.
 ---

 # Contentful

 Contentful empowers creative teams to visually craft captivating content experiences - without writing a single line of code, and now you can easily add and deliver videos from your Contentful page with few simple steps using api.video.